Published 1st August 2019; Updated: April 2021

 See also the note on ATED above.

-From 5th April 2020 a company incorporated outside the UK will pay UK corporation tax on income (5th April 2019 for gains) and by 2020 the tax rate is expected to be less than 20%(the personal tax basic rate).
+From 5th April 2020 a company incorporated outside the UK will pay UK corporation tax on income (5th April 2019 for gains) The tax rate is 19%.
 What tax it pays in its country of incorporation depends where that is, and how withdrawals are taxed in the country of incorporation also depends on where it is.
 However a Hong Kong resident drawing money from a company will be subject to Hong Kong tax.
 Some types of income receive favourable treatment and you are advised to take advice locally.

-While the Corporation Tax regime may look attractive for non-UK companies please remember that the company does not benefit from the personal allowance (first £12,000 tax free) and it may receive harsher treatment elsewhere.
+While the Corporation Tax regime may look attractive for non-UK companies please remember that the company does not benefit from the Personal Allowance (first £12,570 tax free) and it may receive harsher treatment elsewhere.
 If you use a Hong Kong company to hold your UK property then the Tax Treaty between the two countries will offer the company similar protection to that offered to individuals.
 This is a complex area where one should consider the different rules for calculating profit, different reliefs and allowances, and different rules on the taxation of income drawn from the company.

 The information contained in this newsletter is believed to be correct at the time of publication.
 The content of this newsletter is intended to be a brief summary of the principal points of the legislation or proposed legislation only, and it is provided for general guidance only.
 It may not take into account subsequent changes in the law and of necessity it omits much detail.
 Taxation is a complicated subject and is subject to change.
 You should only rely on advice prepared specifically for you.
 Neither the writer nor Landlords Tax Services Ltd can be held liable for any loss arising from any act or omission by you as a result of your understanding of this article.
 If the subject matter is of interest you should contact us to see if there is a relevant update, and to take professional advice which takes into account your circumstances.